How to Clean Artichokes? (+Video)

 • Then place cleaned chokes into containers or zip-lock bags and freeze them for future cooking days or weeks ahead.

 WATCH VIDEO!
-How To Clean and Prep Artichokes?
+How To Clean and Prep Large Artichokes For Stuffing?

 A Few More “How-To” for Veggies…